HITECHCRIME/HC_SG136/README.md

 i don't need no (soul's) syncing yet still missing ya

+they don't follow

 you and
 psy cho(/u)

 mellow falu

+they don't follow
+they go view it
+ain't it shallow

 de lo
 fa lu